eXascaleInfolab/xmeasures/README.md

 Execution Options:
 ```
 $ ../xmeasures -h
-xmeasures 3.1
+xmeasures 3.2

-Extrinsic measures evaluation: F1 (probabilistic, harmonic and standard score)
+Extrinsic measures evaluation: F1 (prob, harm and score) for overlapping
-for overlapping multi-resolution clusterings with possible unequal node base and
+multi-resolution clusterings with possible unequal node base and standard NMI
-standard NMI for non-overlapping clustering on a single resolution.
+for non-overlapping clustering on a single resolution.

 Usage: xmeasures [OPTIONS] clustering1 clustering2

   clustering  - input file, collection of the clusters to be evaluated.

-Example:
+Examples:
   $ ./xmeasures -fp -kc networks/5K25.cnl tests/5K25_l0.825/5K25_l0.825_796.cnl
+  $ ./xmeasures -fh -kc -i tests/5K5_l8.cll -ph -l gt/5K5.cnl tests/5K5_l8.cnl

 Extrinsic measures are evaluated, i.e. clustering (collection of clusters) is
-compared to another clustering, which can be the ground-truth.
+compared to another clustering, which can be a ground-truth.
+Optional labeling
+of the evaluating clusters with the specified ground-truth clusters.
 NOTE: Each cluster should contain unique members, which is verified only in the
 debug mode.
 Evaluating measures are: